 Prime Minister Theresa May apologised to Caribbean leaders in April 2018 over the UK Government’s treatment of the “Windrush generation”, many who were wrongly classified as illegal immigrants and ordered to prove they had the right to stay in Britain – even though they may have lived in the UK for over 50 years.

-In 2021 the Windrush Scandal is still mainstream news.
+In May 2021 the Windrush Scandal is still mainstream news with Amelia Gentleman of the Guardian newspaper in the UK keeping the nation upto date on the Windrush Scandal.
 The UK Government and the current Home Secretary Priti Patel have recently been criticised for their slow progress on making good on compensation claims.
 Feedback from the UK Home Affairs Select Committee which has been monitoring the Windrush scandal recently stated that claimants were being asked to provide ‘unreasonable amounts of documentary evidence’ in an effort to convince Home Office officials to pay-out.

-Little seems to have changed even when it comes now to righting the wrongs.
-A common thread that continues is the systemic requirement for: ‘unreasonable amounts of documentary evidence’.
-The Home Office “must do better and keep on doing better.”
+As 2021 draws to a close – little seems to have changed even when it comes now to righting the wrongs of the Windrush Generation.
+The ‘hostile environment’ remains in place.
+A common thread that continues is the systemic requirement for: ‘unreasonable amounts of documentary evidence’ which is hampering the payment of compensation.

 - Do You Want The Truth Or Something Beautiful?
 Written by Paloma Faith and Ed Harcourt